Teaching children with epilepsy

 If a child needs to take AEDs at school, having their own health care plan means that their medication can be managed and given effectively.
 This plan needs to be arranged by the school and agreed with the school's governing body and the child's family.

-Sample health care plans and other forms relating to giving medication at school can be downloaded for free as part of the Department for Education (DfE) guidance on 'Supporting pupils at school with medical conditions' (September 2014) (opens new window).
+Sample health care plans and other forms relating to giving medication at school can be downloaded for free as part of the Department for Education (DfE) guidance on 'Supporting pupils at school with medical conditions' (September 2014).

 Status epilepticus or 'status'

-If a seizure continues for more than 30 minutes (or one seizure follows another with no recovery in between) this is known as status epilepticus or 'status'.
+If a seizure continues for more than five minutes and this is not usual, (or one seizure follows another with no recovery in between), this is known as status epilepticus or 'status'.
 Status during a tonic clonic (convulsive) seizure is a medical emergency and needs urgent treatment.

 Usually when someone has a convulsive (tonic clonic) there is no need to call an ambulance.
 However, always call 999 for an ambulance if: